stat-void/Youtube-Livestream-Chat/README.md

 Unity and C# implementation of displaying a Youtube livestream chat, as well as additional features that can help with filtering or interactivity.
 Done with [Youtube Data API V3](https://developers.google.com/youtube/v3/), this can be used as an alternative Youtube chat displayer with a Google API Key and a video ID of the current livestream.
 Future iterations will give additional functionality that's currently lacking on Youtube.

-For an idea on what could be done with this system, [I had an interactive game running every day that has been paused indefinitely for now](https://www.youtube.com/channel/UCRcljlI4ACjc5VWZVr4WdnA).

 ***

 ## Features